kevinmeunier/jquery-serialselect/README.md

 # jQuery serialselect - A label inside the select

 ## About jQuery serialselect
-For some (very specific) UX cases, there is a need to insert the label inside the select, this lightweight plugin will do it in only a few lines of code.
+For some (very specific) UX cases, there is a need for inserting the label inside the select, this lightweight plugin will do it in only a few lines of code.
 Note that jQuery serialselect is shared for inspirational and development purpose.

 ## Demonstration